Thanks for coming to hear us in concert, May 4th, in Vancouver, and May 5th, in Portland.

 Although tastes shifted over the years, appreciation of the mandolin was rekindled during the Folk Revival of the 60s.
 This set the stage for the Oregon Mandolin Orchestra, which was founded by Brian Oberlin and Elizabeth Farrell in 2010.

-Today, the nonprofit, all-volunteer Oregon Mandolin Orchestra counts two dozen dues-paying members who play mandolin, mandola, mandocello and mandobass – all the varied voices of the mandolin instrument family.
-Acoustic guitars and upright string basses occasionally round out the mix.
+Today, the nonprofit, all-volunteer Oregon Mandolin Orchestra counts over two dozen dues-paying members who play mandolin, mandola, mandocello, mandobass, classical guitar, and string bass – a beautiful rainbow of plucked string instruments.

 Our Leadership